Mauritius profile - Timeline

 2012 December - European Court of Human Rights rejects claim by Chagos Islanders against Britain over their expulsion.

-2014 December - The opposition Alliance Lepep, led by ex-President Anerood Jugnauth, wins a landslide victory in parliamentary elections.
+2014 December - Opposition alliance led by ex-President Anerood Jugnauth wins a landslide victory in parliamentary elections.

-2018 March - President Gurib steps down over an expenses scandal.
-She denies any wrongdoing.
+2018 March - President Ameenah Gurib steps down over an expenses scandal.